ExplosBlue/RouteEdit/README.md

 * PyQt5 `pip install pyqt5`
 ### Usage
 * Run RouteEdit.py
-* Open a a map SZS File
+* Open a worldmap SZS File
-* Use the `Node Unlocks` Tab to edit the avaiable nodes for each world
+* Use the `Node Unlocks` Tab to edit the avaiable nodes for the opened worldmap
 * Use the `Path Settings` Tab to edit the sound and action used for each path